"Our planet, the Earth, is, as far as we know, unique, in the Universe - it contains life."

 —David Attenborough, The Living Planet

-Sir David Frederick Attenborough is a British broadcaster and naturalist, famous as a nature documentary producer and narrator, long fondly stereotyped and much mimicked for his hushed yet enthusiastic delivery and ability to find any
+Sir David Frederick Attenborough (born May 8, 1926) is a British broadcaster and naturalist, famous as a nature documentary producer and narrator, long fondly stereotyped and much mimicked for his hushed yet enthusiastic delivery and ability to find any

 sort of plant or animal interesting.
 He is one of the most enduring presences on UK television in a career spanning 60+ years, as well as a former controller of the channel BBC 2